Vera Cruz (film): Shooting

 Aldrich and Lancaster got along well on Apache but as to Vera Cruz, the director said "we probably had a less amicable relationship than we anticipated.
 This was because Burt, until he directed The Kentuckian, thought he was going to be a director and when you're directing your first great big picture you don't welcome somebody else on hand with directorial notions.
 There were a few differences of opinion about concepts and about action."
 Lancaster recalled that Cooper demanded rewrites to his character to make him less morally-gray and more conventionally heroic.

 According to Eli Wallach, the Mexican authorities were appalled at the unflattering depiction of their country, so any subsequent Hollywood productions (including The Magnificent Seven) were thoroughly overseen by state censors.

 Reception

 The film earned an estimated $5 million at the North American box office during its first run and $9 million overall.
-The movie was a particularly big hit in France.

 In 1963, Aldrich announced he was working on a sequel There Really Was a Gold Mine but it was never made.